 How do I know what networking organization is right for me?

 Depending on your business, chances are there is a networking organization that is a good fit for you.
 Research what is in your area, attend some local meetings to get a feel of the crowd, and find ones that you can commit to financially and with a schedule that works for you.
 So many people make the mistake of joining a group and then never showing up again.
 You will not get business if you don’t commit to go.
 From women’s groups, to your local chamber of commerce to industry specific groups, ask other colleagues what their favorites are and do some research.
 Often times you can attend as someone’s guest for free.
 There is some exciting news for foreign investors due to recent geo-political developments and the emergence of several financial factors.
 This coalescence of events, has at its core, the major drop in the price of US real estate, combined with the exodus of capital from Russia and China.
 Among foreign investors this has suddenly and significantly produced a demand for real estate in California.
 Our research shows that China alone, spent $22 billion on U.S. housing in the last 12 months, much more than they spent the year before.
 Chinese in particular have a great advantage driven by their strong domestic economy, a stable exchange rate, increased access to credit and desire for diversification and secure investments.
 The City of Barrie houses for sale any lifestyle, and is a wonderful place to call home.
 We can cite several reasons for this rise in demand for US Real Estate by foreign Investors, but the primary attraction is the global recognition of the fact that the United States is currently enjoying an economy that is growing relative to other developed nations.
 Couple that growth and stability with the fact that the US has a transparent legal system which creates an easy avenue for non-U.S. citizens to invest, and what we have is a perfect alignment of both timing and financial law… creating prime opportunity!
-The US also imposes no currency controls, making it easy to divest, which makes the prospect of Investment in US Real Estate even more attractive.
+The US also imposes no currency controls, making it easy to divest, which makes the prospect of investment in US Real Estate and High Return Real Estate investment groups even more attractive.
 Here, we provide a few facts that will be useful for those considering investment in Real Estate in the US and Califonia in particular.
 We will take the sometimes difficult language of these topics and attempt to make them easy to understand.
 This article will touch briefly on some of the following topics: Taxation of foreign entities and international investors.
 U.S. trade or businessTaxation of U.S. entities and individuals.
 Effectively connected income.
 Non-effectively connected income.
 Branch Profits Tax.
 Tax on excess interest.
 U.S. withholding tax on payments made to the foreign investor.
 Foreign corporations.
 Partnerships.
 Real Estate Investment Trusts.
 Treaty protection from taxation.
 Branch Profits Tax Interest income.
 Business profits.
 Income from real property.
 Capitol gains and third-country use of treaties/limitation on benefits.
 We will also briefly highlight dispositions of U.S. real estate investments, including U.S. real property interests, the definition of a U.S. real property holding corporation “USRPHC”, U.S. tax consequences of investing in United States Real Property Interests ” USRPIs” through foreign corporations, Foreign Investment Real Property Tax Act “FIRPTA” withholding and withholding exceptions.
 Non-U.S. citizens choose to invest in US real estate for many different reasons and they will have a diverse range of aims and goals.
 Many will want to insure that all processes are handled quickly, expeditiously and correctly as well as privately and in some cases with complete anonymity.
 Secondly, the issue of privacy in regards to your investment is extremely important.
 With the rise of the internet, private information is becoming more and more public.
 Although you may be required to reveal information for tax purposes, you are not required, and should not, disclose property ownership for all the world to see.
 One purpose for privacy is legitimate asset protection from questionable creditor claims or lawsuits.
 Generally, the less individuals, businesses or government agencies know about your private affairs, the better.

 What do I bring?